Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 # Academic Integrity

-As with any of the assignments for this class, you *cannot* share your code, or view other's code.
+As with any of the assignments for this class, you *cannot ever* share your code for this class, or view other's code.
 Please remember the academic integrity contract you signed.
 Cheating is the fastest and easiest way to fail this class.